3296Fall2020/projects-01-reptilemod/README.md

 http://www.minecraftforge.net/forum/index.php/topic,14048.0.html

 ## Project Overview
+Minecraft: Reptiles adds new passive, neutral and hostile mobs to various Minecraft biomes.
+New items provide tools specific to reptiles, and offer a choice between efficacy and unique effects.
+The various reptiles can be captured, and kept in customizable tanks to keep as pets.
+A new boss unique to the ocean and swamp biomes seems to be lurking, but is often regarded as just a myth.
+Explore a more diversely populated world with Minecraft: Reptiles.

 ## Vision Statement
 For Minecraft players who want a more enriched experience with Minecraft’s creatures, or general fans of reptiles, Minecraft: Reptiles is a forge mod that allows players to interact with new mobs, bosses and items in unique ways, raising and battling new creatures or crafting items pertaining to reptiles.
 Unlike existing nature and wildlife mods that look more broadly and only scratch the surface of what reptiles have to offer, Minecraft: Reptiles provides both immersion and challenge specific to reptiles, and will be compatible with the latest version of Minecraft, while other mods are still only released for older versions.